jon-harper/OmniBox/docs/assembly/core.md

     If inserting the screws becomes difficult, back out and check:

     - That both halves of the main body are still correctly aligned; and
-    - The alignment of the screws inserted so far (i.e., that they are not canted).
+    - That the inserted screws are straight and not canted to the side.

 <figure markdown>